apache/skywalking/docs/en/setup/backend/backend-k8s-network-monitoring.md

     meterAnalyzerActiveFiles: ${SW_METER_ANALYZER_ACTIVE_FILES:network-profiling}
 ```

+## Sampling config

+Before start the network profiling task, the sampling configuration define which request could be sampled.
+In the sampled request,
+the SkyWalking Rover could be collecting the full request/response raw data and upload to the span attached event.
+For now, the sampled request must be having trace context.

+The sampling config contains multiple rule, each of rule contains the following configuration:
+1. **URI Regex**: The match pattern for HTTP request.
+This is HTTP URI-oriented.
+Matches all requests if the URI regex not set.
+2. **Minimal Request Duration (ms)**: The minimal request duration to activate the sampling.
+3. **Sample HTTP requests and responses with tracing when response code between 400 and 499**: Collecting requests when the response code is 400-499.
+4. **Sample HTTP requests and responses with tracing when response code between 500 and 599**: Collecting requests when the response code is 500-599.

 ## Supported metrics

 After SkyWalking OAP server receives the metrics from the SkyWalking Rover, it supports to analysis the following data: